- Find an office

 We know life gets complicated.
 If you weren’t able to file your taxes by the deadline, here’s what you need to know about filing extensions, what the penalties and fees are for failure to file and failure to pay, and how you can get yourself back on track.

-When was the tax deadline this year?
+When is the Federal filing deadline this year?

 What are the penalties if I don’t file an extension?